Gingerella (RockaFela) – Trailer

 An improvised essay about improvisation.

-Shot in the Brazilian Amazon and Europe before Brexit, Trump and Bolsonaro, Gingerella (RockaFela) explores the meaning of freewill, dance and synchronization in the age of populism.
+Shot in the Brazilian Amazon, Iceland, Hungary and UK before Brexit and Covid, Gingerella (RockaFela) explores the meaning of freewill, dance and synchronization in the run up to Populism.

 Blending documentary, neuroscience and fairy tale, it weaves together thirteen, universal Cinderella myths with the contemporary story of dancer Gingerella and her search to rediscover the ability to dance, all underscored by a real-time experiment with the Amazonia Jazz band.

-In a collaboration with cognitive scientist Professor Chris Frith, Gingerella takes place against a backdrop of processions, nature, the military and George Soros’, Central European University in Hungary, recently threatened with closure by the right wing government.
+In a collaboration with neuroscientist, Professor Chris Frith (UCL), Gingerella takes place against a backdrop of processions, nature, the military and George Soros’, Central European University in Hungary, recently threatened with closure by the right wing government.

 In an age of proximity to machines, the world of modern neuroscience is Gingerella’s map and her guides two of its foremost practitioners as we journey through the urban Amazon and Europe, exploring how we move and what it is to be close to each other.